-A grade of C or better in ILT 114, ELT 231, and ELT 232
+A grade of C or better in ELT 232 and either ILT 114 or ILT 240

-ILT 114: Instrumentation Operation and Calibration
+ILT 114 : Instrumentation Operation and Calibration

 The hardware used to measure and control process variables is presented.
 The student learns the principles of operation, servicing, maintenance, calibration, and troubleshooting procedures used on mechanical, pneumatic, electronic and digital based industrial transmitters, recorders, controllers, valves, and other control devices.
 The course is broken down into theory and laboratory work on actual process measuring and control equipment.